hkirk/swtafp-slides/slides/09/architecture.md

 ## Ports & Adapters

+* Components
-* Components - loosely coupled and interchangeable
+    * loosely coupled and interchangeable
-    * E.g. database, ui, business logic, etc etc
+    * e.g. database, ui, business logic, etc. etc.
 * Ports
-    * 'Holes' that components can access other components through
+    * 'holes' that components can access other components through
 * Adapters
-    * Adapters are glue between components and ports
+    * glue between components and ports

 Note: Not only for FP - but very used especially in FP so e.g. F# and Haskell